History of the Great Barrier Reef

 Indigenous connection to the Great Barrier Reef

-The Great Barrier Reef is home to more than 70 Traditional Owner groups, including Aboriginal and Torres Strait Islander peoples.
-Their knowledge of the reef spans more than 65,000 years, embedded in Dreamtime stories, marine navigation techniques, and reef harvesting rituals.
+The Great Barrier Reef is home to over 70 Traditional Owner groups, including Aboriginal and Torres Strait Islander peoples, whose 65,000+ years of knowledge are reflected in Dreamtime stories, navigation, and reef harvesting practices.

 Key practices include: